udacity/create-your-own-adventure/english/explore-outside/investigate-marshmallow-structure/say-hello/explore-other-wings/horrible-noise/horrible-noise.md

-Hey you just bited a real golden apple.
+Lucky you, looks like you just bited a real golden apple.
-Be careful with your teeth.
+But be careful with your teeth.